Want to travel after getting vaccinated? Precautions are still needed, experts say.

 To date, at least 33.2 million people in the United States have received one or both doses of a coronavirus vaccine since the start of distribution in December.
 But health experts stress that the vaccine is not a get-out-of-pandemic-free card — for travelers or anyone else.

 Because we don’t know the full scale of the spread of new coronavirus variants and still have unanswered questions about vaccines, Jessica Malaty Rivera, an epidemiologist with the COVID Tracking Project, said even vaccinated Americans need to remain vigilant about their public health mitigation efforts.
-While renting an RV and driving to the mountains might be safe, Rivera recommends avoiding high-risk activities such as flying, traveling to crowded places, and gathering with anyone outside of their household.
+While renting an RV and driving to the mountains might be safe, Rivera recommends avoiding high-risk activities such as flying, traveling to crowded places, and gathering with anyone outside of one’s household.

 “You still need to reduce your risk until the majority of the population is protected,” she said.